Tole-k/SageML/README.md

 ## Installation

-Turbo-ML is available on PyPI.
+SageML is available on PyPI.
 You can install it using `pip`:

 ```bash
 pip install turbo-ml